-Since God likes Cubans and doesn’t want anybody to get in trouble, nobody was hurt.
+Since God likes Cubans and doesn’t want anybody to get in trouble, nobody got hurt.

 Take A Hike

 To explore the historic center you might want to walk down south along Calle Obispo.
-This pedestrian street is lined by rows of really beautiful houses.
+Rows of really beautiful houses line this pedestrian street.
 There are cafés and small shops and it’s cute.
 However, it has very little to do with real Cuban life.

 At the Plaza de San Francisco you might want to turn right into Calle Amargura to either visit the Museo del Chocolate.
 Alternatively, you can sample Cuban chocolate products – including some very rich hot chocolate – at the Casa del Chocolate.
 Obviously, you can opt for both.